airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 and with that, we've packaged our connector in a functioning Docker image.
 The last requirement before calling this connector finished is to pass the [Airbyte Standard Test suite](../contributing-to-airbyte/building-new-connector/testing-connectors.md).

 ### 4. Test the connector
 The minimum requirement for testing our connector is to pass the Airbyte Standard Test suite.
 You're encouraged to add custom test cases for your connector where it makes sense to do so e.g: to test edge cases that are not covered by the standard suite.
+But at the very least, you must pass

 To integrate with the standard test suite, modify the generated `build.gradle` file as follows: